Visiting Non-Degree Status

 The McDonough School of Business does not currently accept visiting non-degree students.

-- The School of Continuing Studies will accept registration requests from visiting non-degree students for courses in the Master of Professional Studies programs (except for Emergency and Disaster Management and Global Strategic Communications), the Master of Arts in Liberal Studies program, and the Bachelor of Arts in Liberal Studies program.
+The School of Continuing Studies will accept registration requests from visiting non-degree students for courses in the Master of Professional Studies programs (except for Emergency and Disaster Management, Global Strategic Communications, and Program and Portfolio Management), the Master of Arts in Liberal Studies program, and the Bachelor of Arts in Liberal Studies program.

 For more information about other departments and schools, please contact us.